xmos/lib_sw_pll/doc/rst/sw_pll.rst

      - 30.2
      - 166

+Note that the physical PLL actually multiplies the input crystal, not the reference input clock.
+It is the PFD and software control loop that detects the frequency error and controls the fractional register to make the PLL track the input.
-Note that the PLL actually multiplies the input crystal, not the reference input clock.
-A change in the reference input clock only affects the control loop and its associated constants such as how often the PI loop is called.
+A change in the reference input clock parameter only affects the control loop and its associated constants such as how often the PI controller is called.

 Custom LUT Generation Guidance ..............................

 The fractions lookup table is a trade-off between PPM range and frequency step size.
 Frequency step size will affect jitter amplitude as it is the amount that the PLL will change frequency when it needs